tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _class_ __BeanInstance__   [se.natusoft.osgi.aps.json.tools] {

->  This wraps a Java Bean instance allowing it to be populated with data using setProperty(String, Object) methods handling all reflection calls.
+This wraps a Java Bean instance allowing it to be populated with data using _setProperty(String_,_Object)_ methods handling all reflection calls.

 __public BeanInstance(Object modelInstance)__

->  Creates a new ModelInstance.
+Creates a new ModelInstance.

 _Parameters_